simplyEngineering/ESP32-and-Horticulture/README.md

 Whatever the crop, balancing yield and quality against cost and time  demands tight control of growing conditions.
-However, effective control cannot be carried out without an intimate knowledge of growing conditions, demanding measurement, display, control and communication sub-systems for which the low-cost ESP32 and ESP8266 devices are very well suited.
+However, effective control cannot be carried out without an intimate knowledge of the growing environment, demanding measurement, display, control and communication sub-systems for which the low-cost ESP32 and ESP8266 devices are very well suited.

 Examples of the microcontrollers used from left to right: ESP32-CAM, ESP8266, ESP32 Heltec WiFi32, ESP32 LoraWan